 Using these and other measures, the Department of Defense (DoD) is fulfilling its three ongoing missions:

-The efforts by the government have not only tightened security measures for organizations throughout the country, but their effects have also made a deep impact on the software development process.
+The efforts by the government have not only tightened security measures for organizations throughout the country.
+Their effects have also made a deep impact on the software development process.

 The necessity for secure apps that keep businesses in compliance with U.S. data security regulations has helped give birth to a relatively recent development methodology: DevSecOps.

-DevSecOps involves incorporating security into the development process, not as an afterthought or “final step,” but throughout the development life cycle.
-The approach involves giving cybersecurity experts a seat at the development table, ensuring that all of an app’s components—and the interactions between them—enhance the security of the app, customer data, and the business systems that interface with it.
+DevSecOps involves incorporating security into the development process.
+Not as an afterthought or “final step,” but throughout the development life cycle.
+The approach involves giving cybersecurity experts a seat at the development table.
+It ensures that all of an app’s components—and the interactions between them—enhance the security of the app, customer data, and the business systems that interface with it.

 This approach is essential when designing solutions for organizations that need to rise to meet U.S. cybersecurity standards.
-For example, suppose a healthcare provider needed an app that managed patient data, making it easier for doctors and nurses to access the info they need on mobile devices in the palms of their hands.
+For example, suppose a healthcare provider needed an app that managed patient data.
+This is easier for doctors and nurses to access the info they need on mobile devices in the palms of their hands.

 HIPAA dictates that healthcare organizations need to “protect against reasonably anticipated, impermissible uses or disclosures” of patient data.
 Therefore, security pros on the DevSecOps team may have to work with the front-end and back-end developers to ensure: